rolger/advent-of-code-2021/README.md

-# advent-of-code-2021
+# advent-of-code-2022

-The repo contains my solutions for the advent-of-code-2021 exercises (https://adventofcode.com/2021).
+The repo contains my solutions for the advent-of-code exercises (https://adventofcode.com).